 The Schools and Libraries program, also known as the E-rate program, makes telecommunications and information services more affordable for schools and libraries in America.
-Congress mandated in 1996 that the Federal Communications Commission in 1997, the E-rate provides discounted telecommunications, Internet access, and internal connections to eligible schools and libraries, funded by the Universal Service Fund (USF).
+Mandated by Congress in 1996 and implemented by the Federal Communications Commission in 1997, the E-rate provides discounted telecommunications, Internet access, and internal connections to eligible schools and libraries, funded by the Universal Service Fund (USF).

 Innovative digital learning technologies and the growing importance of the Internet in connecting students, teachers, and consumers to jobs, life-long learning, and information, are creating increasing demand for bandwidth in schools and libraries.
 In 2014, the FCC adopted the E-rate Modernization Order and the Second E-rate Modernization Order as part of a comprehensive review to modernize the program.
 To learn more about efforts to modernize the E-rate program, go to www.fcc.gov/e-rate-update.

 Here are some frequently asked questions about the E-rate program: